GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Elevation
 - vantage points allow you to have a good view of your surroundings and devise tactics
-- in third person shooters, you can see enemies before they can see you
+- in third-person shooters, you can see enemies before they can see you
 - usually offers more cover versus low ground being a no man's land
 - can see enemies hiding behind low covers